-Upon re-election to the Board of Directors at our 2014 Annual Meeting, each non-employee director received an option to purchase 20,000 shares of our common stock under the terms of the Amkor Technology, Inc. Amended and Restated 2007 Equity Incentive Plan (the "2007 Equity Plan").
-Historically, the 2007 Equity Plan provided for an initial grant of an option to purchase 20,000 shares of our common stock to each new non-employee director when such individual first becomes a director.
-In addition, historically, under the terms of the 2007 Equity Plan, each non-employee director is automatically granted an additional option to purchase 20,000 shares of our common stock when the director was re-elected to the Board of Directors by our stockholders, provided that the director had served on our Board for at least six consecutive months prior to re-election.
+Upon re-election to the Board of Directors at our 2015 Annual Meeting, each non-employee director received an option to purchase 20,000 shares of our common stock and was granted restricted stock having a fair market value on the grant date of \$40,000, in each case automatically under the terms of the Amkor Technology, Inc. Amended and Restated 2007 Equity Incentive Plan (the "2007 Equity Plan").
+Additionally, the 2007 Equity Plan provides that when an individual first becomes a non-employee director, such director automatically receives an initial grant of an option to purchase 20,000 shares of our common stock and an initial grant of restricted stock having a fair market value on the grant date of \$40,000, in each case pro-rated for the period of service from the date on which such individual first becomes a director to the date of the company's next annual meeting.